 - To manage container lifecycle: Using a container orchestration tool such as Kubernetes (K8s), Docker Swarm Mode, Apache Mesos, etc., one can easily manage multiple services within an organization or across multiple organizations with ease through automation.

-- Maintain visibility into container health: K8s based observability platform provides an overview dashboard that gives real-time visibility into each service’s status.
+- Maintain visibility into container health: K8s monitoring platform provides an overview dashboard that gives real-time visibility into each service’s status.

 - Automate deployment: Automation tools like Jenkins allow developers to work remotely from anywhere worldwide without having access to a system where source code resides; instead, these tools simply upload changes made locally onto remote servers where Jenkins runs tests against them.
 It then reports if anything failed unexpectedly during the testing process, like changes made by other developers who might have forgotten about updating something else before submitting a new build file(s).